microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/apimgmt_arm_template/_index.md

 In this scenario, the Azure Arc-enabled API Management cluster extension was deployed and used throughout this scenario in order to deploy the self-hosted API Management gateway services infrastructure.

-* In order to view cluster extensions, click on theAzure Arc-enabled Kubernetes resource Extensions settings.
+* In order to view cluster extensions, click on the azure Arc-enabled Kubernetes resource Extensions settings.

   ![Azure Arc enabled Kubernetes resource](./12.png)